FarronF/limerick-council-meetings/meetings/2021/04/15-Virtual Monthly Meeting of Municipal District of Cappamore_Kilmallock/Minutes - Monthly Meeting of Municipal District of Cappamore_Kilmallock - 18th March 2021.md

 that the public lighting section does not have any funding currently allocated in the budget for

-the provision of new lighting.---
+the provision of new lighting.
+---
 9

 18.